Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Textural refinement

-Long fermentation requires planning.
-It requires control.
-It requires patience.
-But it produces dough that behaves predictably in the oven — which is essential when crispness is the goal.
+Long fermentation requires planning, control, and patience.
+But it produces dough that behaves predictably in the oven—which is essential when crispness is the goal.

 Proper fermentation strengthens the dough so it can: